AlbianWarp/AlbianWarpGameModifications/docs/Albian Warp CAOS Developer Documentation.md

 Most communication done through Albian Warp is made possible by Direct Messaging Agents.
 These are simply agents that are created with the classifier `1 1 35753` and are set with the NAME variable "aw_recipient" containing the username of the person that the message will be sent to.
 They contain no scripts, but they can contain any other NAME variables that the recieving scripts need to process the message.

 When an outgoing DMA is created, the client picks it up, converts it to a JSON format, and sends it to the server.
-The server then sends it to the client of the person it is intended to recieve.
-The client turns the message into an agent and injects it into the recieving game.
+The server then sends it to the client of the person it is intended to recieve if they are online, or stores the message on the server until the next time that person comes online.
+Once the recieving client recieves the message, it turns it into an agent and injects it into the game.
 This agent is classified as `1 1 35754` containing the variables "aw\_sender" containing the username of the sender, and "aw\_date" containing the server date and time it was sent.
 This in the same format as is returned by the CAOS command `RTIM` and can be parsed with `RTIF`.
 It also carries over any NAME variables that were defined on that agent by the sender.

 Once the DMA is injected into the recipient's game, an agent that is intended to handle that DMA will find it and use the information stored in the NAME variables to do something, such as display a message.